AashishKumar-3002/Visa-Scheduler/README.md

-# Setting Up Visa-Scheduler Chrome Extension:
+# Setting Up Visa-Scheduler Chrome Extension(Not on chrome store):